thebookofjedediah/udacity-restaurant-reviews/README.md

 ## Project Overview:

 This project is a part of the FEND course at Udacity.
-For more info see here: [Udacity](https://udacity.com) The starter code was written by and belongs to Udacity.
-The rest was written by @thebookofjedediah
+For more info see here: [Udacity](https://udacity.com)

-### Specification

-### Project Rubric

-Your project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
-Please review for detailed project requirements.
-The rubric should be a resource you refer to periodically to make sure your project meets specifications.

 ### How to Run the App: